shenlian8/BarcodeMonitor/README.md

 ![barcode2](https://cloud.githubusercontent.com/assets/9590431/6869086/93c14460-d491-11e4-9f1e-e2a42f35cf78.gif)

 The handy is only used to show the barcodes.
 The computer reads and decodes the barcodes in the picture.

+A exe for windows can be found under launch4j folder.